 Parameter Description

 Dynamic IP Addresses

-Mode of dynamic IP address assignment An operating mode of the router's DHCP server.
-Disable: The router's DHCP server is disabled, clients' IP addresses are assigned manually.
-Server: The router assigns IP addresses to clients automatically in accordance with the specified parameters.
-When this value is selected, the Start IP, End IP, Lease time fields and the DNS relay switch are displayed on the tab.
+Mode of IPv4 address assignment Disable: The router's DHCP server is disabled, clients' IP addresses are assigned manually.
+DHCP: The router assigns IP addresses to clients automatically in accordance with the specified parameters.
+When this value is selected, the Start IP, End IP, Lease time fields, the SUGGEST ADDRESS RANGE button, and the DNS relay switch are displayed on the tab.
 Also when this value is selected, the DHCP Options, Static IP Addresses, and Hosts sections are displayed on the tab.

-Parameter Description Relay: An external DHCP server is used to assign IP addresses to clients.
+Relay: An external DHCP server is used to assign IP addresses to clients.
 When this value is selected, the External DHCP server IP, Option 82 Circuit ID, Option 82 Remote ID, and Option 82 Subscriber ID fields are displayed on the tab.
 Available if the Router or WISP Repeater mode was selected in the Initial Configuration Wizard.

-Start IP The start IP address of the address range used by the DHCP server to distribute IP addresses to clients.
+Parameter Description Start IP The start IP address of the address range used by the DHCP server to distribute IP addresses to clients.
 End IP The end IP address of the address range used by the DHCP server to distribute IP addresses to clients.
+SUGGEST ADDRESS RANGE Use the button to set one of the available IP address ranges.
+In the window displayed, select the needed range and click the SELECT button to automatically fill in the Start IP and End IP fields.
 Lease time The lifetime of IP addresses leased by the DHCP server.
 At the end of this period the leased IP address is revoked and can be distributed to another device, unless the previous device has confirmed the need to keep the address.
 DNS relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
 Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Advanced / DNS page as the DNS server address.
 External DHCP server IP The IP address of the external DHCP server which assigns IP addresses to the router's clients.
 Option 82 Circuit ID Option 82 Remote ID Option 82 Subscriber ID The value of the relevant field of DHCP option 82.
 Do not fill in the fields unless your ISP or the administrator of the external DHCP server provided these values.